 Lead by example: Leaders in the business including Directors, Site Leads and Supervisors all take an active role in promoting safety, both by setting the standards, expectation, tone and leading by example.
 Conducting safety walks, encouraging safety conversations, facilitating on the job and in meeting discussions illustrate the efforts involved in championing safety from the top down.

-Paul Bourke, LotusWorks Senior EHS Officer, said; “I truly believe that safety culture is the backbone of any successful workplace.
+LotusWorks Global EHS Manager Paul Bourke said, “I truly believe that safety culture is the backbone of any successful workplace.
 We’re all in this together, and it’s important that we look out for one another and ensure that we all return home safe after a hard day’s work.
-By creating a positive safety culture, we can foster an environment where everyone feels appreciated, supported, and safe.
+Creating a positive safety culture can foster an environment where everyone feels appreciated, supported, and safe.
 Ultimately, it’s not just about completing tasks, but about doing them correctly and safely.”

 At the end of the day, our focus on safety is about more than just avoiding accidents and incidents – it’s about creating a work environment where everyone feels valued, supported, and most importantly – safe.
 It is widely reported that a strong safety culture practiced by all employees can lead to better communication, increased teamwork, higher job satisfaction and greater return of work, and we’re committed to making it a top priority for employees, clients, and the company.